molstar/molstar/src/extensions/volume-tools/README.md

   everything needed to project any voxel into that view.
 - `view-projection.ts` — `prepareMask` / `projectToNormInPlace`: per-view camera setup and the
   world-to-canvas projection used in the voxel loops.
+- `view-selection.ts` — `selectByViews` / `passesAllViews`: which voxels a set of views selects.
+- `candidates.ts` — `computeCandidates`: offsets of the above-threshold voxels, so selection and labelling iterate those instead of the whole grid.
+- `voxel-labels.ts` — `makeLabelAtPosition`: reads a per-voxel label array from isosurface vertex positions, used by both tools' color themes.
+- `soft-mask.ts` — `softMaskFromBinary`: grows a binary voxel selection by `extend` voxels and adds a raised-cosine falloff, from one exact Euclidean distance transform run inside the selection's padded bounding box.
 - `volume-ops.ts` — `flipVolumeX`, `removeDust`: in-place edits of a volume's voxel data.

 The UI for both tools lives in `src/examples/volume-tools/`, one page per tool.